Salford Red Devils are delighted to confirm the signing of Australian half-back Jack Littlejohn for the 2018 and 2019 seasons.

 Tickets are on sale for our final home game of the season against St Helens and can be purchased over the phone, at the Club Ticket Office or online here.
 Fans can also watch our end of season awards for an extra £5 in the 1873 suite post-game.
 Season Tickets are valid for all Super 8s home games.

-We welcome St Helens for our final game of the 2017 season and ahead of Thursday’s fixture we take a look at Saints’ visit to the AJ Bell Stadium last season when the Red Devils ran out convincing winners.
+We welcome St Helens for our final game of the 2017 season and ahead of Thursday’s fixture we take a look at Saints’ visit to the The Salford Stadium last season when the Red Devils ran out convincing winners.

 Salford came into their first home game of 2016 on the back of 2o-42 opening weekend defeat the KCOM Stadium while St Helens earned a 30-16 win over Huddersfield.